chrisnoonan98675/site/README.md

 *Post* drafts (identified by the `YYYY-MM-DD-title.markdown` file naming convention) are converted to HTML if you start Jekyll with the `--drafts` switch. *Page* drafts are never converted to HTML.

+### Gravatars

+If an author is identified in the front matter of a post *and* there is an email address for that person defined in `authors.yml`, Jekyll will automatically look for a [Gravatar](https://en.gravatar.com/) based on that email address.

+If there is not a Gravatar for that email address, the default Gravatar image will appear next to the author's name.

+If an author is not defined for a post, the author line will not appear at all.

 ## Jekyll and Liquid

 ### Layout files